gautam9595/Web-Scrapping-Covid-Data-News/README.md

 For the below operations, stopwords are ignored.
 Given two non-overlapping date range
 * Application extracts all the common words and also covid common words.
-Covid Words are given in the folder.
+Covid Words being used are provided in the code file.
 * Finds the percentage of covid words in common words
 * Find the top-20 common and covid common words
 *